poggiteam/FLI1_2021/scenic_analysis/output/README.md

 # Results

-Once the analysis done, you may obtain all the output files in thhis directory:
+Once the analysis done, you may obtain all the output files in this directory:
 <br>
 <ul>
 <li> regulons.p</li>